Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/use_cases_3_7_11.md

 </td>
 <td>
+- User is authenticated.

-Users have access to relevant data sources or databases.
+- Users has the relevant data available.

 </td>
 </tr>